-Fast forward to 2022 and we now have the resources to build Percona Server 8.0 on the Raspberry Pi 4.
-In this post I will cover building and installing Percona Server 8.0.27 and Percona XtraBackup 8.0.27.
+Fast forward to 2022 and we now have the resources to build Percona Server 8.0 64-bit on the Raspberry Pi.
+In this post I will cover building and installing Percona Server 8.0.29 and Percona XtraBackup 8.0.29.

 - 128GB or 256GB microSD card.
 Of course you can go bigger.

-One step I have found which will help to increase the speed and success of your build is to add larger swap file.
+One step I found which will help to increase the speed and success of your build is to add a larger swap file.

 Create a new swap file.
-I found that a 4GB file worked just fine.
+A 4GB swap file worked just fine.
 I created the swap file on the / partition.

 $ sudo dd if=/dev/zero of=/swapfile4GB bs=1M count=4096 $ sudo mkswap /swapfile4GB $ sudo swapon /swapfile4GB $ sudo chmod 0600 /swapfile4GB

 You will need to install these additional packages listed below:

 $ sudo apt update $ sudo apt upgrade $ sudo apt install build-essential pkg-config cmake devscripts debconf debhelper automake bison ca-certificates \ libcurl4-gnutls-dev libaio-dev libncurses-dev libssl-dev libtool libgcrypt20-dev zlib1g-dev lsb-release \ python3-docutils build-essential rsync libdbd-mysql-perl libnuma1 socat librtmp-dev libtinfo5 liblz4-tool \ liblz4-1 liblz4-dev libldap2-dev libsasl2-dev libsasl2-modules-gssapi-mit libkrb5-dev apt-get \ libreadline-dev libudev-dev libev-dev libev4 libprocps-dev